Pecacheu/LightningHTTP/README.md

 - Zlib (File compression)

 ### Wish list, may be coming in the future:
+- Setting (in HttpOptions) to allow direct read-from-disk when SmartCache is full
 - HTTP/2 implementation
 	- Header compression
 	- Data streams replace chunked transfer encoding